 What Is An Accidental Death Benefit Rider?

-An accidental death benefit rider (also known as a “double indemnity rider”) is an optional feature available to add to your life insurance policy.
-This rider provides your loved ones additional coverage (by itself, usually 1-2 time original death benefit) if you die due to an accident.
+An accidental death benefit rider (also known as a “double indemnity rider”) is an optional feature you can add to your life insurance policy.
+So what is accidental death benefit and how does it affect a life insurance policy?

-Accidental death benefit riders can be added to both whole life policies and term life policies.
+Accidental benefit rider can be added to both whole life policies and term life policies.

 Accidental death benefit riders offer extra coverage if you have a fatal accident, wrongful death, or homicide.
 What does double indemnity mean and what are examples of accidental death that it covers?
 Here are some:

 - Car or traffic accidents